 Come and learn about Clinical FMRI in our workshop at the Organisation for Human Brain Mapping, 2019.

 MA (Oxon), D.Phil

-Using neuroimaging to understand how the brain adapts to brain pathology and treatment in order to improve neurosurgical treatment, outcomes and recovery.
+Our research uses neuroimaging techniques to understand how the brain adapts to pathology, injury and treatment in order to improve neurosurgical approaches, outcomes and recovery.